frectures/public/README.md

 ```

 > **Exercise:**
-> 1. Implement `Anno.percentageOfIntrinsicCandidates` and print its return value
+> 1. Implement `Anno.printSafeVarargsMethodsOfList` and print its return value
 > 2. Implement `Anno.missesFunctionalInterfaceAnnotation` and test it with sensible inputs

 ## Enumerations